adarshmahodaya/equal-experts-universalistic-ready-longevity-b1137b39fb06-solution/README.md

 ## Your Approach and answers to follow-up questions

 _Please provide an explaination to your implementation approach and the additional questions **here**_
+1. To ensure the data quality, Not null constraints have been set up on the table creation so that certain columns must be present in all the data